Before anything else, it is a good idea to sit down and clarify your motivations and draw up a basic time frame for the selling process.

 “The higher the price, the better the offer.”
 Do not let yourself be fooled by this popular misconception.
 Price is not always the determining factor when accepting an offer for several important reasons: the initial offer is usually not final, and there are a number of terms and conditions that may influence the final outcome of a price.
 You can trust that I will help you thoroughly evaluate every proposal without compromising your marketing position.

 I take the ethical responsibility of fairly negotiating contractual terms very seriously.
-It is my job to find a win-win agreement that is beneficial to all parties involved.
+I negotiate to advance and protect your interest and always at your direction.
 You may even have to deal with multiple offers before ratifying the one you judge to be the most suitable for you – and as your agent, I will guarantee a thorough and objective assessment of each offer to help you make the right choice.

 An offer will be sent in the form of a TREC One To Four Family Residential Contract, once executed by both parties this becomes the binding contract.
 There are many things to consider when negotiating the terms of the contract, from the Sale Price, Title Policy, Title Company, Date of Closing, Seller Contributions, Residential Service Contract, and the list goes on.